hangrybear666/11-devops-bootcamp__kubernetes_aws_eks/README.md

 -----

 <details closed>
 <summary><b>5.
-Integrate EKS cluster into a Jenkins CI/CD pipeline via custom Docker Image with aws & k8s dependencies installed</b></summary>
+Integrate AWS EKS cluster into a Jenkins CI/CD pipeline via custom Docker Image with aws & k8s dependencies installed</b></summary>

 #### a.
 Retrieve information about your cluster and add it to the aws-iam-auth config file
 - Change the endpoint url in `aws-iam-authenticator-config.yaml` at `clusters.cluster.server` to your own after retrieving it in the aws cli